ajac-zero/mock-ai/README.md

-# Faux AI
+# MockAI
 ***False LLM endpoints for testing***

-Faux AI provides a local server that interops with many LLM SDKs, so you can call these APIs as normal but receive mock or pre-determined responses at no cost!
+MockAI provides a local server that interops with many LLM SDKs, so you can call these APIs as normal but receive mock or pre-determined responses at no cost!

 The package currently provides clients for OpenAI, MistralAI, and Cohere with full support for streaming and async, and a limited client for Anthropic (no streaming support yet).
 It patches these libraries directly under the hood, so it will always be up to date.